 How to Make Strawberry Chocolate Estonian Cookie Cake

 Place eight cookies in the bottom of the dish (or more or less, depending on the size of your dish).
-Spread sour cream evenly over the cookies.
+Spread the sour cream mixture evenly over the cookies.

 Cover your cake with foil and place in fridge for four hours.